 However, the good thing about those long lectures is that you will spend less time in the library.
 This is because the lecturer explains the topics with more details and more examples.

-Tip 3# Take advantage of the school’s online resources
+Tip #3 Take advantage of the school’s resources for international students

 As a matter of fact, your university’s website usually contains a large amount of information for international students, so it is a great place to start.